 What About The Differences Between Barbell And Dumbbell?

 Different tools and different demands are put on your body when using dumbbells versus barbells.
 Range of motion, instability and size are all different factors to consider when using either or.

 Dumbbells can potentially give you a greater range of motion since you’re not restricted bar the bar on your chest.

-For some the fixed hand and wrist position of a standard barbell bench press can cause issues and be an exercise to avoid at the gym.
+The fixed hand and wrist position of a standard barbell bench press can cause issues and be an exercise to avoid at the gym.
 Dumbbells can be the solution.